matteobortolazzo/HtmlLabelPlugin/README.md

 ## Limitations

 * SetMaxLines and LineBreakMode.TailTruncation do not work properly;
-* Links and custom fonts could not work properly on iOS.
+* Using Links and custom fonts together could not work properly on iOS.
+* Images won't be displayed on Android (TextView limitation).

 ### Contributions